Why So Many Conditions Trace Back to Inflammation

 To frame this discussion, it helps to clarify two key concepts.

-Fascia is a body-wide connective tissue network that surrounds and supports muscles, organs, nerves, and blood vessels, helping coordinate movement and circulation across systems.
+A body-wide connective tissue network that surrounds and supports muscles, organs, nerves, and blood vessels, helping coordinate movement and circulation across systems.

 Understanding Inflammation: A Double-Edged Process